 Louie

 Eighteen different French kings bore the regal name of Louis.
-So whether your pup has his own throne-like bed or just rules the roost with an iron paw, try out this kingly moniker.
+So whether your puppy has their own throne-like bed or just rules the roost with an iron paw, try out this kingly moniker.

 Merlin

 In the 19th century, breeders began to develop the French Bulldog from the original Bulldog.
-Consider paying origins to the Frenchie’s British origins by naming your pup after the legendary wizard Merlin.
+Consider paying origins to the Frenchie’s British origins by naming your puppy after the legendary wizard Merlin.

 Pippa

 This bright, energetic name springs off the tongue, just like a Frenchie on a walk.
-Plus, it is a nickname for Philippa, which derives, in part, from the Greek word for love.
+Plus, it’s a nickname for “Philippa,” which derives, in part, from the Greek word for love.
 And Frenchies are deeply affectionate canines.

 Popeye